tanmingkui/multiwaybp/README.md

-# Multi-way Backpropagation for Training CompactDeep Neural Networks #
+# Multi-way Backpropagation for Training Compact Deep Neural Networks #

 Training code for Multi-way BP.
 Both the Pytorch and Torch implementations are available.